hackclub/hackclub/workshops/3D Heatmap/README.md

 ---
-name: 'Make a 3D Heatmap of a volcano'
+name: 'Make a 3D Heatmap of a mountain'
 description: 'Created amazing graph with the help of Python'
 author: '@shivesh01'
 image: 'https://cloud-a08hob7s0.vercel.app/0workshop1.gif'